projectweekend/Pi-Magic-Button/README.md

 ### Upstart
 ------------------------------------------------------------------------------

 [Upstart](http://upstart.ubuntu.com/) is used to run this program in the background on the Raspberry Pi.
 It will automatically start on boot as well.
 Every time you edit the `config.yml` you will need to restart the `magic-button` service so that it can load the new configurations.
-Use this command to do that:
+Use this command:

 ```
 sudo service magic-button restart
 ```

-If you ever need to completely stop the service from running you can use this command:
+To stop the service use this command:

 ```
 sudo service magic-button stop
 ```

-To start it back up again, use this:
+To start it back up again, use this command:

 ```
 sudo service magic-button start